netxms/netxms-doc/admin/data-collection.rst

 Data collection for a node can be configured using management console.
-To open data collection configuration window, right-click on node object in :guilabel:`Object Browser` or on a :guilabel:`Network Map`, and click :guilabel:`Data Collection`.
+To open data collection configuration window, right-click on node object in :guilabel:`Object Browser` or on a :guilabel:`Network Map`, and click :guilabel:`Data Collection Configuration`.
 You will see the list of configured data collection items.
 From here, you can add new or change existing parameters to monitor.
 Right click on the item will open pop-up menu with all possible actions.

+.. todo:
+Add description of each action in DCI object menu.
+Separate each field description by property pages.

 Each DCI have multiple attributes which affects the way data is collected.
 Detailed information about each attribute is given below.